esatemre/coolify-trigger-v4/README.md

 ### Post-Deployment Configuration

-After the first deployment, you need to configure **two critical settings** for the setup to work properly:
+After the first deployment, you need to configure **three critical settings** for the setup to work properly:

 #### 1. Network Configuration (Required)
 1. **Find Network Name**: After deployment, in your Coolify project: